 When I think of it like that, I kind of start to love those messes and what they represent.
 And you know what, most of those messes are really easy to clean up, and Bounty is there to help me with that, as they have been for me since I started this whole mom gig.
 I want to really embrace life with my kids – live, love, laugh, share, play, have fun, make messes and clean them up – all together.
 Sometimes the messiest memories are the best ones.
 From frosting cookies together in the kitchen, to finger painting at the dining room table, to digging in the mud, to drippy popsicles in the summer, all of those experiences create something special that lasts long after the messes have been wiped away.

 I remember my early years as a mom.
 So often I worried about the messes, the stains on the clothes or that crayon that didn’t want to come off the kitchen table.
 I want to go back and tell myself not to worry, those messes are temporary and the moments move faster than we can imagine.
 I want to tell myself to let the kids make a mess, to make a mess with them, and don’t worry about that mess in the kitchen.
 It will wait, and that the precious moments of childhood, won’t.
 I think the messiest season of our life might just be the best one, and we need to embrace that.

 Spend that time together, make messes together, go paint pictures, swing on the swings or make s’mores outside at dusk.
 Those are the things we, both moms and kids, will remember, not the messes.
 The cluttered countertops and the windows that need cleaning, they can wait a little while.
 Embrace the moments, make the memories, and know that yes, the messes will be there, but you can clean them up, and Bounty will help, just like they have been, for the past 5o years.
-A lot has changed over the years, but Bounty is still America’s favorite paper towel.

 - 2 1/2 cups crushed pretzels I run mine through a food processor, then measure AFTER crushing